Conus (Profundiconus) emersoni (Hanna, 1963)

 Spiral sculpture is much stronger on this fossil than on either C. australis or C. emersoni.

-The rediscovery of Conns emersoni in the Galapagos Islands should put to rest speculation that this species is a synonym ol either Conus anstralis (suggested by Hanna, 1963) or C. orbignyi (suggested by Walls, 1979).
+The rediscovery of Conus emersoni in the Galapagos Islands should put to rest speculation that this species is a synonym ol either Conus australis (suggested by Hanna, 1963) or C. orbignyi (suggested by Walls, 1979).
 Each of these Indo-Pacific species is unlike C. emersoni in having persistent sulci on the body whorl along with persistent cords on the spire whorl tops.
 (Conus emersoni differs in having the sulci strong only anteriorly and in having fine spiral striae on the whorl tops.
 Radular differences are that the radular tooth of C. orbignyi has three anterior barbs (Kilburn, 1973: fig. 6), whereas that of C. emersoni has but two (2).

 The scarcity of C. emersoni may be due to the great depth at which it occurs and the paucity of sampling at depths below 300 m.
 It is possible that the specimens from the Galapagos Islands are specifically or subspecifically distinct.
 They differ in color pattern (that of the holotype being more intricate) and in spire profile (that of the holotype appearing to be more acute).
 However, such intraspecific differences in color pattern are not uncommon in Conus (2).